Generic name: lacosamide (la-KOE-sa-mide)

 - Liver disease, severe—Should not be used in patients with this condition.

-A nurse or other trained health professional will give you lacosamide in a hospital. lacosamide is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 30 to 60 minutes.
+A nurse or other trained health professional will give you lacosamide in a hospital.
+It is given through a needle placed into one of your veins.
+The medicine must be injected slowly, so your IV tube will need to stay in place for at least 15 to 60 minutes.

 Your doctor may give you a few doses of lacosamide until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 Precautions while using lacosamide

 Your doctor will check your progress closely while you are receiving lacosamide.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it..
 Blood and urine tests may be needed to check for unwanted effects.

 If you develop any unusual or strange thoughts and behavior while receiving lacosamide injection, be sure to discuss it with your doctor.
 Some changes that have occurred in people receiving lacosamide are like those seen in people who drink too much alcohol.
 Other changes might be confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 Lacosamide may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, sleepiness, or trouble with thinking.
 Do not drive or do anything else that could be dangerous until you know how lacosamide affects you.
 If these side effects are especially bothersome, check with your doctor.